 - In the senior year, counseling begins at the Senior Boot Camp where students begin to think about the timeline for their fall applications.

 - In the fall of senior year, each student has at least one individual conference to determine post-graduation plans.

 "The College Counseling process was extremely thorough.
-Lore really got to know our son and diligently worked with him, coordinating all the pieces to find the school that was the right fit for him.
+They really got to know our son and diligently worked with him, coordinating all the pieces to find the school that was the right fit for him.
 As a parent, the college application process can be really daunting, the NGFS program guides students AND parents throughout the process.
-It was so beneficial to us that this is included as part of the tuition and that Ben was given time at school to work on parts of the application." - Susan Wooster, current parent of Ben, Class of 2018
+It was so beneficial to us that this is included as part of the tuition and that Ben was given time at school to work on parts of the application." - Susan Wooster, parent of Ben, Class of 2018